 I believe the reason there is still so much debate amongst the general public is that they are presented with so many mixed messages.
 In an attempt to bolster their stance on one side of the issue or the other, individuals take a very myopic view of global trends by using their local weather as their personal prognostication of whether “global warming” is real or not.
 Looking at their local weather, they may choose to believe there is no evidence for it because their weather doesn’t seem to be consistent with what scientists report globally.

-So how do we explain the record breaking cold temperatures of this past winter in a world that we are told is warming up and breaking heat indexes records every year?
+So how do we explain the record breaking cold temperatures in a world that we are told is warming up and breaking heat indexes records every year?

 To be very clear, global warming is NOT a “weather” phenomenon.
-It’s a pattern of weather over very, very long periods of time that are following a very clearly defined path; temperatures that are only continuing to climb to unprecedented levels.
-In order to understand climate, we look at long-term trends in weather, over not weeks or months, but rather decades, centuries, and even millennia.
+It’s a pattern or trend of weather over very, very long periods of time that are following a very clearly defined path; with the obvious trend being that temperatures are only continuing to climb to unprecedented levels.
+In order to understand climate, we look at long-term trends in weather; not over weeks or months, but rather decades, centuries, and even millennia.

-Scientists see the events of this past winter as evidence of weather being fueled and affected by Global Warming, not a disproving of it.
+Scientists see the erratic weather events in the winter of 2014, (which have also occurred since) as evidence of weather being fueled and affected by Global Warming, not a disproving of it.
 As the world continues to heat up the differential between two interacting air masses of different temperatures, pressure, and air density, increases dramatically, causing more and more erratic weather patterns.

-Looking at the jet stream for example, the instability created by the increasing differences in air pressure, temperature, and density both above and below the jet stream, as well as north and south of it, creates a push and pull effect on it that makes the jet stream behaves like it is drunk, becoming more and more unstable, and wandering into regions it normally wouldn’t.
+So the brief interlude of plummeting temperatures in 2014, can easily be explained.
+Looking at the jet stream for example, the instability created by the increasing differences in air pressure, temperature, and density both above and below the jet stream, as well as north and south of it, creates a push and pull effect on it that makes the jet stream behave like it is drunk, becoming more and more unstable, and wandering into regions it normally wouldn’t.
 The warming temperate region’s air mass becomes less dense and weakens.
 As a result, the cooler, denser air of the polar vortex, like a bully pushing around the weaker kid on the playground, capitalizes on this weakening, temperate air mass and pushes south as an unwelcome intruder, cooling and coalescing the water vapor it comes in contact with, subsequently dumping snow in large quantities on the land masses beneath it.
 The illustration below explains . . . . .